vanus-labs/docs/user-manual/connectors/source/github.md

 ---

 # GitHub Source
-This document provides a brief introduction of GitHub Source.
+This document provides a brief introduction to GitHub Source.
 It is also designed to guide you through the process of running a GitHub Source Connector.